DataShades/ckanext-files/docs/migration/user.md

-# Migration for user avatars
+# User avatars

+!!! info

     This workflow is similar to group/organization migration.
 It contains the sequence of actions, but explanations are removed, because you already know details from the group migration.
 Only steps that are different will contain detailed explanation of the process.

 Configure local filesystem storage with support of public links(`files:public_fs`) for user images.

+??? info "Storage name"

     This extension expects that the name of user images storage will be `user_images`.
 This name will be used in all other commands of this migration workflow.
 If you want to use different name for user images storage, override `ckanext.files.user_images_storage` config option which has default value `user_images` and don't forget to adapt commands if you use a different name for the storage.

+??? info "Location"

-`ckanext.files.storage.user_images.path` resembles this option for group/organization images storage.
+    `ckanext.files.storage.user_images.path` resembles this option for
+    group/organization images storage.
 But user images are kept inside `user` folder by default.
 As result, value of this option should match value of `ckan.storage_path` option plus `storage/uploads/user`.
 In example below we assume that value of `ckan.storage_path` is `/var/storage/ckan`.

+??? info "Public URL"

-`ckanext.files.storage.user_images.public_root` resebles this option for group/organization images storage.
+    `ckanext.files.storage.user_images.public_root` resebles this option for
+    group/organization images storage.
 But user images are available at CKAN URL plus `uploads/user`.

 ```ini
 ckanext.files.storage.user_images.type = files:public_fs